Skip site navigation (1)Skip section navigation (2)

 Disable all sound output.

--response <filename>
+-response file

-Load extra command line arguments from the given response file.
+Load extra command-line arguments from the given response file.

-using the abbreviated syntax '@filename.rsp'.
+ing the abbreviated syntax '@file.rsp'.

--savedir <directory>
+-savedir directory

 Specify a path from which to load and save games.
 If the direc-